 What Does an Ergonomist Do?

-- Designs work spaces in offices, manufacturing, and other industries to increase productivity, efficiency, and worker well-being.
+- Designs workspaces in offices, manufacturing, and other industries to increase productivity and worker well-being

 Master of Science (MS) or a PhD.
-A Master's is typically a 2-year program.
-Earning a PhD is another 3-5 years after receiving an MS.
+A master's is typically a two-year program.
+Earning a PhD takes three to five years after receiving an MS.

 Who Should Apply?